Evidence-first supplement

 Why Supplement Claims Require a Different Kind of Scrutiny

-Many people assume that if a supplement is sold legally, its claims have been evaluated in the same way as those of pharmaceutical products.
-That's not quite how the system works, and understanding the difference matters more than most labels let on.
+A lot of parents assume that if a supplement is being sold legally, its claims have been evaluated the same way a medication would be.
+That is not quite how it works, and understanding this gap matters more than almost anything else.

-In the United States, dietary supplements are regulated by the FDA, including oversight of manufacturing practices, ingredient safety, and labeling requirements.
-But unlike prescription or over-the-counter drugs (OTCs), supplement claims are not reviewed or approved by the FDA before products reach the market, as long as those claims do not cross into the realm of diagnosing, treating, preventing, or curing disease.
+In the United States, dietary supplements are regulated by the FDA.
+Manufacturing practices, ingredient safety, and labeling requirements all fall under that umbrella.
+But unlike prescription drugs or over-the-counter medications, supplement claims are not reviewed or approved by the FDA before products go to market, as long as those claims do not cross into diagnosing, treating, preventing, or curing disease.

 The Lens I Use When Evaluating Supplements

+The goal is not skepticism for its own sake.
+It is better fit and better reasoning.
 A supplement should be evaluated by how well its evidence, formulation, dose, and context align with the person and purpose it is meant to support.

-View the Checklist →The Five Things I Look at When Evaluating a Supplement
+The Five Things I Look at When Evaluating a Supplement

 1. Ingredient Identity and Purpose

-The first question is simple: Why is this ingredient here?
-Many supplements contain ingredients included for marketing appeal, present at doses that may be too low to be meaningful, or loosely matched to the stated purpose at best.
+Many supplements contain ingredients that are included for marketing appeal, present at doses too low to do much of anything, or poorly matched to the stated purpose.
 I look for a clear connection between the ingredient, its known biological roles, and the claim being made.
-If that connection requires a lot of indirect reasoning to hold together, or disappears entirely when you look closely, it's a signal to slow down before assuming the product does what the label implies.
+If that connection is not obvious, or requires a lot of creative interpretation to get there, that is a signal worth paying attention to.

 2. Dosage and Form Matter More Than Most People Realize

-An ingredient's name tells you very little on its own.
 Dosage matters.
 Form matters.
-A supplement can include a well-studied ingredient and still be unlikely to produce meaningful effects if the dose is too low, the form is poorly absorbed, or it competes with other components in the formulation.
-This is one of the most common gaps between how supplements are marketed and how they actually perform.
-It rarely appears on the front label.
+A supplement can include a well-studied ingredient and still be unlikely to do much if the dose is too low, the form is poorly absorbed, or it competes with other ingredients in the formulation.
+This gap between ingredient recognition and real-world effectiveness is one of the most common sources of confusion in supplements, and it almost never appears on the front label.

 3. Formulation Quality Is Often Overlooked

-Supplements are not just collections of ingredients dropped into a capsule.
-They are formulations.
-How ingredients interact, how stable they remain over time, and how they are delivered all affect whether a product performs as intended.
-A formula can look reasonable on paper.
-If it has not been designed thoughtfully as a system, performance suffers in ways that ingredient lists alone will not reveal.
+Supplements are not just collections of ingredients thrown together.
+They are formulations, and how ingredients interact, how stable they are over time, and how they are delivered all affect whether a product performs the way it is supposed to.

 4. Label Transparency Tells You a Lot

-A label cannot tell you everything, but it tells you more than many people notice.
-I look at whether ingredients are clearly identified, whether doses are disclosed, whether claims are specific or vague, and what is conspicuously missing.
-Broad claims, proprietary blends, and ambiguous language are consistent patterns in products where marketing considerations have outweighed clarity.
+I pay attention to whether ingredients are clearly identified, whether doses are disclosed, whether claims are specific or vague, and what information has been left out.
+Proprietary blends, excessive buzzwords, and ambiguous language often signal that marketing considerations outweighed clarity in the design of the product.
 Transparency does not guarantee quality.
-But a lack of it should raise questions.
+But lack of it should raise questions.

 5. Risk and Population Context Are Non-Negotiable